 Choose whichever suits you best, and just remember that you can repeat this in every interview.

 Whatever you pick, prepare an example and a reason for why you chose it.
 Don’t just say one word and then stop talking.
 This is a question where they’ll want you to explain your answer.

 Here’s a word-for-word example of how to describe yourself if they ask for one specific trait or word

 “The word I’d use to describe myself is ‘ambitious’.
 One of the reasons I’m looking for tech jobs right now is that I want to work on large, important projects and challenge myself.
 I like to seek out learning opportunities and I’m not afraid to fail and struggle as a part of learning.
 I feel the tech industry is the best place to do this right now, and I did some reading on your founder and thought the work culture here sounded like a great fit for my style.”

-Also this is a good question to ask for feedback mid-way.
-It’s something I recommend in my job interview answer guide.
-Rather than guessing if you’ve satisfied the interviewer, just give your best shot at an answer using all the advice above, and then say, “does that answer your question, or did you want more info?”
+Just give your best shot at an answer, and then say, “does that answer your question, or did you want more info?”

-That way you’re not stopping before they’re satisfied, but you’re not rambling on for an extra two minutes after they’ve heard everything they wanted to know (doing this will frustrate the interviewer FAST and is a common mistake).
+That way, you’re not stopping before they’re satisfied, but you’re not talking for an extra two minutes after you’ve answered their question, either.

 Other recommended resources: